psychemedia/storytelling-notes/too_much_time.md

 [ POLLOCK, C. B. - When it is stated that a court will sit at a particular hour, that is understood by all persons as the time at the place where the court sits.
 We are as much bound to take judicial notice that a particular place lies east or west of Greenwich , and consequently has a different time from it, as we are to know the days of the year. ] A judge may appoint the sittings of the court by Greenwich time.

 [POLLOCK, C. B.- No doubt; but that was not done in this case.
-Suppose a question arises as to whether a person died at 12 o'clock on a particular day, is that to be determined by the time of the place or Greenwich time ? ] The time to be observed at any place is determined by a resolution of the authorities or general course of the parties at that place.
+Suppose a question arises as to whether a person died at 12 o'clock on a particular day, is that to be determined by the time of the place or Greenwich time? ] The time to be observed at any place is determined by a resolution of the authorities or general course of the parties at that place.
 Greenwich time is observed at most places in England through which railways pass, and in some the clocks have two sets of hands, the one showing Greenwich time the other the time of the place.

 H. T. Cole appeared to support the rule, but was not called upon .